Spooky-dev/pack-man/README.md

 - Generate a version 4 UUID `/uuid`

 Note: When don't include the <> and if you're the title or description is longer than a word put `""`
-      \nI am currently hosting the bot in Repl.it, so if the bot is offline, DM the owner on discord: Spooky#0683